Back to the homepage

-Conferences are great for attendees, bringing them knowledge from multiple different speakers in a short amount of time.
+Conferences are great for attendees, bringing the knowledge from many speakers in a short amount of time.
 They gain a lot of knowledge, for not a whole lot of effort - attendees maximize their input.
-Super efficient, smart...
+Super efficient, smart.
+No argument from me.